Sharon McNight

 musical, Starmites.
 It opened on Broadway in 1989 to positive reception.
 McNight received Theatre World Award and Tony Award nomination for Best Actress in a Musical.

-McNight appeared in films Corporate Affairs (1990), Me Myself and I (1992), My Neighbor's Daughter (1998) and Guinevere (1999).
+McNight appeared in films Behind the Green Door: the Sequel (1986), Corporate Affairs (1990), Me Myself and I (1992), My Neighbor's Daughter (1998) and Guinevere (1999).
 She also made guest-starring appearances on television series Seinfeld and Silk Stalkings.
 She played Sophie Tucker in the musical production Red Hot Mama in various productions during the 2000s and 2010s.